Mohit4289/Mohit4289/README.md

-Here’s an updated profile overview that includes a tool or reminder encouraging profile viewers to connect or check out your projects:

----

 # 👋 Hi there, I’m Mohit Tiwari!

 I'm a passionate **Frontend Developer** focused on creating dynamic, visually captivating web applications.
 With a strong foundation in **React** and **Next.js**, I’m constantly learning and leveraging cutting-edge tools to build responsive and interactive user experiences.
 My journey is all about merging functionality with creativity, and I'm excited to keep pushing boundaries in frontend development.